CHNOPS0127/ERP_MIMIC-III/README.md

 ## 3. Complete Preprocessing Pipeline

-- Note 1: References to the corresponding section of the dissertation are indicated in parentheses as (§)
-- Note 2: Step 1 (Subject Inclusion) and Step 2 (Events Validation) were adapted from the MIMIC-III benchmark framework described in Harutyunyan et al. (2019).
-The complete reference is provided in the dissertation.
+*N.B.
+Step 1 (Subject Inclusion) and Step 2 (Events Validation) were adapted from the MIMIC-III benchmark framework described in Harutyunyan et al. (2019).
+The complete reference is provided in the dissertation.*

 ### 3.1 Step 1: Subject Inclusion (§3.2.1)